juergenweb/FieldtypeOpeningHours/README.md

 You can use this array to create the markup on the frontend by yourself, so you are completely independent.

 ### Render methods
 The render methods returns a string for direct output in the templates.
 You can use these methods if they satisfy your needs.
-If you want to customize your markup it will be better to use the array methods above and create the markup by your own.
+If you want to customize your markup it will be better to use the array methods above and create the markup by your own.<br />
+Render methods take care of the format configuration settings in the backend.

 #### 1) Render all opening times

 This renders all opening times in an unordered list.
 You can set some options like ulclass, fulldayName and timesseparator to change the markup a little bit.
-Render methods take care of the format configuration settings in the backend.

 * ulclass: enter a class for the unordered list (default:none)
 * fulldayName: output the fullname (fe Monday) is set to true and the abbreviation (fe Mo) if set to false (default: false)